W.Va. residents warned not to open suspicious text alerts as package scam circulates

-CHARLESTON — A text messaging scam mimicking a package alert is circulating throughout the state and beyond.
+CHARLESTON — A text messaging scam mimicking a package alert is circulating throughout West Virginia and beyond.

 “This is why consumers must always remain on guard,” Morrisey said.
 “That means never click on an unfamiliar link and never share information without verifying the legitimacy of the person or entity on the other end.”